x10chenyilin/WYC-Template/README.md

 #### What is this project for?

-​	This project is a LaTeX template of assignment, which contains a basic header and footer,
+​This project is a LaTeX template of assignment, which contains a basic header and footer,

 provided for students of Weiyang College.

 #### Who made this?